ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 You want to sync the `main` branch of your fork with the `main` branch of the upstream, `ng-classic/ng-classic` repo at least daily.
 This is good thing to do at the beginning of each day.
-Sync your fork after you update your clone of the upstream repo and before you start working on the Angular Classicdocumentation.
+Sync your fork after you update your clone of the upstream repo and before you start working on the Angular Classic documentation.

 This procedure updates your **fork** of the `ng-classic/ng-classic` repo on your local computer so it has the current code, as illustrated here.
 The circled numbers correspond to procedure steps.